Stem Cell Therapy for

-The cause of the Degenerative myelopathy in dogs is unknown (i.e. idiopathic), although it is believed to be an autoimmune mediated disease, a condition in which the body’s immune system begins to attack its own nerve cells.
-The age of onset in German Shepherd, bulldogs and other breed is 5 to 14 years, with an average age of 10 year old.
+The cause of degenerative myelopathy in dogs is unknown (i.e. idiopathic), although it is believed to be an autoimmune-mediated disease, a condition in which the body’s immune system begins to attack its own nerve cells.
+The age of onset in German Shepherd, bulldogs, and other breeds is 5 to 14 years, with an average age of 10 years old.
 Male dogs are affected more than females.
 The high incidence in German shepherds suggests a genetic basis for the disease.

 Degenerative Myelopathy in German shepherd and other breeds is slowly progressive.
 Affected dogs get progressively weaker usually in the hind and more uncoordinated as the disease process progresses.
-Most dogs neurological condition will progress over 4 to 6 months from the time of initial diagnosis.
+Most dog’s neurological conditions will progress over 4 to 6 months from the time of initial diagnosis.

 Degenerative Myelopathy should be suspected in any middle aged German shepherd with progressive weakness and loss of strength and coordination in the rear legs.
 Tests should be done in order to rule out other diseases like hip dysplasia, disc disease, cancer and other degenerative conditions who might exhibit similar clinical symptoms.

-Dr. Kraemer’s Stem Cell Therapy for Degenerative Myelopathy in dogs Tip Tip #3: We now offer a DNA testing for degenerative myelopathy for both German shepherds as well as other breed.
-This DNA testing is an accurate, convenient, and affordable test to help breeders avoid producing dogs who has a high DM markers and at risk to their offspring.
+Dr. Kraemer’s Stem Cell Therapy for Degenerative Myelopathy in dogs Tip Tip #3: We now offer DNA testing for degenerative myelopathy for both German shepherds as well as another breed.
+This DNA testing is an accurate, convenient, and affordable test to help breeders avoid producing dogs who have a high DM marker and at risk to their offspring.
 DDC Veterinary’s DNA test reveals one of the 3 possible genotypes for degenerative myelopathy:

 • CLEAR (those having 2 copies of the normal allele and appear to be normal).